serokell/serokell-util/serokell-style.md

 ### If-then-else clauses

-Generally, guards and pattern matches should be preferred over _if-then-else_ clauses, where possible.
+Generally, guards and pattern matches should be preferred over `if-then-else` clauses, where possible.
 Short cases should usually be put on a single line (when line length allows it).

-When writing non-monadic code (i.e. when not using `do`) where guards and pattern matches cannot be used, you can align _if-then-else_ clauses like you would normal expressions:
+When writing non-monadic code (i.e. when not using `do`) where guards and pattern matches cannot be used, you _may_ align `if-then-else` clauses like you would normal expressions:

 ```haskell